Westace10/insightpulse/README.md

 1. **Insight Generation**: View real-time and historical data visualizations under the Insight section.
 2. **RAG Chat**: Use the chat interface to ask questions about the sensor data and get context-aware responses.

+## FAQ & Limitations

+### Why is there occasional downtime?
+Since the app is hosted on Render's free tier, it may experience downtime after periods of inactivity.
+Free instances spin down to conserve resources and will restart when accessed again, resulting in brief delays.

+### Are there any limitations on the number of queries?
+On the free tier, the app may have limited resources, which can affect performance if multiple users access it simultaneously.

+### Can I connect my own sensor data?
+Currently, the app is set up to work with predefined sensor data in MongoDB Atlas.
+Future updates may include user-uploaded data integration.

 ## Future Enhancements

+1. **Frontend Development with ReactJS**: Redesign the frontend using **ReactJS** or **Flutter** to create a more dynamic, responsive, and user-friendly interface.
+This will allow for a smoother, more interactive user experience with improved performance and scalability.

+2. **Deployment on AWS Amplify**: Deploy the frontend on **AWS Amplify** for streamlined hosting, continuous integration, and fast delivery.
+AWS Amplify will provide automated deployment and scaling capabilities, reducing maintenance overhead and ensuring reliable access to the application.

+3. **Backend Migration to AWS Lambda and API Gateway**: Transition the backend to **AWS Lambda** for serverless compute resources and **API Gateway** for managing API endpoints.
+This migration will enhance scalability, reduce operational costs, and improve response times by leveraging AWS’s managed services.

-- **Extended Data Types**: Add support for additional environmental sensors, such as light intensity and noise levels.
+4. **Extended Sensor Data Types**: Add support for additional environmental sensors, such as light intensity and noise levels, to expand the application's data insights.

-- **Customizable Reports**: Enable users to export data insights as reports.
+5. **Customizable Report Generation**: Enable users to export data insights as downloadable reports, allowing for easy sharing, offline analysis, and record-keeping.

-- **Enhanced NLP**: Improve the RAG chat to handle more complex queries.
+6. **Enhanced NLP Capabilities**: Upgrade the RAG chat feature to handle more complex, multi-faceted queries, providing deeper insights and supporting more nuanced analysis of sensor data.

 ## License